BMO Capital Markets slashes price target on Canopy Growth Corporation [CGC] – find out why.

 Sponsored

-Canopy Growth Corporation (“Canopy Growth” or the “Company”) (TSX: WEED) (NASDAQ: CGC) today announces its financial results for the first quarter ended June 30, 2022.
-All financial information in this press release is reported in Canadian dollars, unless otherwise indicated.

-The results of the trading session contributed to over 16632536 shares changing hands.
-Over the past one week, the price volatility of Canopy Growth Corporation stands at 12.87% while the volatility over the past one month is 11.61%.

-The market cap for CGC stock reached $1.29 billion, with 393.71 million shares outstanding and 258.71 million shares in the current float.
-Compared to the average trading volume of 8.82M shares, CGC reached a trading volume of 16632536 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+Compared to the average trading volume of 9.45M shares, CGC reached a trading volume of 22708763 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 What do top market gurus say about Canopy Growth Corporation [CGC]?